wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/conditionals/includes/2-conditional-actions.md

 Multiple alternative conditions can be added, and these conditions do not necessarily have to be related, as seen in the example above.

-An unconditional alternative may also be added, using the **Else** Action; this will be executed if all the conditions before it have failed:
+An unconditional alternative may also be added, using the **Else** Action; this will run if all the conditions before it have failed:

 ![Else action](..\media\else-action.png)